studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 Relay Channel Addressing
 ************************
-8 pins on VMX-pi's High Current DIO Header are usable as 4 Relay Channel pairs – each with a forward direction pin and a reverse direction pin – and are addressable via 4 WPI Library Relay Channel Addresses.
+8 pins on the VMX High Current DIO Header are usable as 4 Relay Channel pairs – each with a forward direction pin and a reverse direction pin – and are addressable via 4 WPI Library Relay Channel Addresses.

 .. figure:: images/FlexDIO_HCDIO_And_AnalogIn_Headers_Trimmed_WPIChannels_Relays.jpg
    :align: center